Adlerhorst: Operation Nordwind

 After giving his 1945 New Year's speech from the Pressehaus, Hitler returned to Haus 1 to welcome in the New Year with his close friends and secretarial support team.
 At 04:00 he walked to the mess to watch the development of Operation Nordwind, his counter-offensive on New Year's Day.

 At midnight, nine Panzer divisions of Heeresgruppe G commanded by Generaloberst Johannes Blaskowitz attacked Bastogne.
 Then a faked diversionary attack was mounted by eight German divisions of Army Group Upper Rhine (Heeresgruppe Oberrhein) commanded by Heinrich Himmler, against the U.S. 7th Army and French 1st Army position, which was the thinly stretched line of 110 kilometres (68 mi) long, near Lembach in the Upper Vosges mountains in Alsace; 120 mi to the southeast.

 This defence line had been weakened by U.S. general Dwight D. Eisenhower, who had ordered troops, equipment and supplies north to reinforce the American armies involved in the Battle of the Bulge in the Ardennes.
 If successful, the German operation would have opened the way for Operation Zahnarzt, a planned major thrust into the rear of the U.S. 3rd Army.

-However, having cracked the Enigma code machines, each German manoeuvre was either prepared for, or out-flanked by an allied counter-move.
-This resulted in a bitter attritional campaign that was lost from the 25th January onwards, with the Germans running out of replacement man power, machinery and supplies.
+However, the Allies having cracked the German Enigma code machines, each German manoeuvre was either prepared for, or out-flanked by an allied counter-move.
+This resulted in a bitter attritional campaign that was lost from 25 January onwards, with the Germans running out of replacement man power, machinery and supplies.

 Abandonment and attempted demolition

 On 6 January 1945, a blockbuster bomb was jettisoned on Ziegenberg by a returning Allied bomber, damaging some buildings and killing four residents.
 With the Ardennes Offensive failed, and no new military plans or the resources with which to carry them out, the German military high command accepted that the western front was lost.
-Hitler left Adlerhorst on January 16, 1945, for Berlin.
+Hitler left Adlerhorst on 16 January 1945, for Berlin.

-Having been made commander of OB West on March 11, on March 17, Kesselring had sensitive documents and materials removed from the castle, moving himself and the command centre to the OKW house.
-On March 19, the Allies, once alerted of the original purpose of the complex, and not knowing if Hitler was still in residence, subjected the castle and surrounding area to a 45-minute fire bombing air raid by a squadron of P-51 Mustangs.
-This resulted in the loss of 10 civilian lives, and the castle and many of the surrounding buildings were damaged, destroyed or set on fire.
+Having been made commander of OB West, Kesselring located his headquarters there.
+On 19 March, in preparation for the offensive of Patton's 3rd Army, the XIX TAC of USAAF subjected the castle and surrounding area to an intense all day fire bombing air raid with bombs and napalm, led by P-47s of the 367th Fighter Group, with waves of planes from 392nd, 393rd, and 394th Fighter squadrons, attacked Kesselring's Oberbefehlshaber (OB) West headquarters at Ziegenberg Castle (right next to Hitler's Adlerhorst).
+Close to 30 German staff officers and other personnel were killed in the initial attack.
+Albert Speer, Reich Minister escaped injury; he was inspecting the western front and the state of German military units.
+Generalfeldmarschall West Albert Kesselring received a minor head wound.

-On March 28, with the American army only 12 mi away, Kesselring ordered all civilian employees and families of military personnel to evacuate.
+On 28 March, with the US army only 12 mi away, Kesselring ordered all civilian employees and families of military personnel to evacuate.